-We have a team of five outreach workers based in different locations across Edinburgh.
+We have a team of four outreach workers based in different locations across Edinburgh.

 At the beginning of 2018, we had our “First Wave” of growth, with three new full-time “Mission Strengtheners”.
 They work in some of Edinburgh’s most deprived communities:

 “To strengthen…” means to build up, make healthy, support, nourish, reinforce, fortify.
 It is a powerful word!
 A Mission Strengthener is similar to a Missionary: they practically support mission in local churches, including church-based Basics Banks, and also have a strategic role, networking with church leaders and evaluating the progress of mission in their area.

 Our vision is to grow by 30 outreach staff.
-In our “Second Wave” of growth we would like to appoint two new Missionaries, one in South-West Edinburgh and one in Newington/ Dumbiedykes, followed by a new Mission Strengthener in North-West Edinburgh (Pilton, Muirhouse, Granton, etc.).
+In our “Second Wave” of growth in 2018 we would like to appoint two new Missionaries, one in South-West Edinburgh and one in Newington/ Dumbiedykes, followed by a new Mission Strengthener in North-West Edinburgh (Pilton, Muirhouse, Granton, etc.).